gingerskull/JoyCore-FW/README.md

 # GNGR-ButtonBox

+## Teensy 4.0 Port

+**⚠️ This is the Teensy 4.0 port branch - for the original Arduino Pro Micro version, see the `main` branch.**

-GNGR-ButtonBox is an Arduino-based USB game controller for flight simulator enthusiasts.
+GNGR-ButtonBox is a **Teensy 4.0-based** USB game controller for flight simulator enthusiasts.
+This port takes advantage of Teensy 4.0's superior USB HID capabilities for enhanced performance and reliability.
 It supports matrix buttons, rotary encoders, direct pin buttons, and shift register inputs, letting you build a highly customizable button box for your cockpit.

+### Advantages of Teensy 4.0 Port

+✅ **Superior USB Performance**: Teensy 4.0's native USB HID implementation is more robust and faster than Arduino Leonardo's PluggableUSB system

+✅ **Simplified Architecture**: No need for complex DynamicHID implementation - uses Teensy's built-in joystick library

+✅ **Better Reliability**: Teensy's USB stack is more stable and handles reconnections better

+✅ **More Processing Power**: 600MHz ARM Cortex-M7 vs 16MHz ATmega32U4

+✅ **More Memory**: 1MB Flash + 512KB RAM vs 32KB Flash + 2.5KB RAM

+✅ **More I/O Pins**: More pins available for complex button matrices and encoders

+### Hardware Requirements

+- **Teensy 4.0** (not compatible with Arduino Pro Micro/Leonardo)
+- Compatible with all existing button box hardware designs
+- Same pin mapping concepts apply

 ---